-- The wearing of the highest standards in helmets and safety vests
+- The wearing of the highest standards in helmets and recommendations regarding wearing the highest standards of safety vests

 - Loss of establishment of those qualifications necessitating dropping down a level in order to re-qualify

 - Dangerous riding penalties

-The USEA has and continues to financially support such safety and horse welfare studies.
+The USEA has and continues to financially support safety and horse welfare studies.
 Learn more about the research studies here.

 - The Equine Cardiovascular/Pulmonary Study